developer-friendly/blog/docs/posts/0010-cert-manager.md

 requesting the certificate for.
 Imagine a world where you could request a certificate for `google.com` without owning it! :scream:

-the HTTP01 challenge requires you to expose a specific path on your web server for the CA to verify your domain.
+The HTTP01 challenge requires you to expose a specific path on your web server for the CA to verify your domain.
 This is not always possible, especially if you're running a private service or if you're using a managed service like AWS ELB or Cloudflare.

 On a personal note, the HTTP01 feels like a complete hack to me and not at all standard.
-The feeling you get when you bypass a trivially best practice!
+The feeling you get when you bypass a trivially best practice! :sweat:

-As such, in this guide, we'll use the DNS01 challenge.
+As such, **in this guide, we'll use the DNS01 challenge**.
 This challenge requires you to create a specific DNS record in your domain's DNS zone.
-That said, you will need to have access to your domain's DNS zone to create the record and grant cert-manager that access.
+That said, you will need to have access to your domain's DNS zone to create the record and grant cert-manager that level of access.

 Providing access to cert-manager to create the DNS records is not mandatory and you can do it on your own, though this beats the purpose of automation, where you can sleep well knowing that your certificates will be renewed automatically and on time without any manual intervention.

-For the DNS01 challenge, there are many supported DNS providers natively by cert-manager.
-You can find the list of supported providers on their website.
+For the DNS01 challenge, there are a couple of supported DNS providers natively by cert-manager.
+You can find the list of [supported providers on their website].

-For the purpose of this guide, we will provide example for two different DNS
+For the purpose of this guide, we will provide examples for two different DNS
 providers: AWS Route53 and Cloudflare.

 AWS services are the indudstry standard for many companies, and Route53 is one